esheetz/nstgro_research_docker/README.md

 ## Docker Setup

-The NSTGRO Research docker image has already been built and published to the GitHub Container Registry.
-For information on how to build this image locally, see [Build the NSTGRO Research Docker Image](docs/build_nstgro_research_docker_image.md).
+The NSTGRO Research docker images have already been built and published to the GitHub Container Registry.
+For information on how to build this image locally, see [Build the NSTGRO Research Docker Images](docs/build_nstgro_research_docker_image.md).

+### ROS1 Docker Setup

 To use the image from the GitHub Container Registry:

 1. Pull the docker image:
     ```
-    docker pull ghcr.io/esheetz/nstgro_research_docker:main
+    docker pull ghcr.io/esheetz/nstgro_research_docker:nstgro_research_ros1
     ```
     This will take a long time.